m4xGear/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Welcome to my blog
 ---
+This is a test of my web page building expertise.
+Look ma no hands !